Fasting a Fitness Choice

 Let me explain, about six months ago, I noticed that my spine and muscles in the middle of my back and up into my neck always felt tight like my shoulder blades were being pulled together.
 When I tried exercises like planks I could feel a pinching in the middle of my back.
 This also affected my ring and pinky fingers depending on the day.
 One day the right pinky and ring finger would feel numb and tingly, and on another day it might be the left.
 It was uncomfortable, but I lived with it.

 Last week, on Friday, while at work a sharp pain shot up through my right arm into the muscles running up my spine from the middle up into the base of my neck.
-It hurt like a __________,to the point where I left work and made an appointment with a chiropractor.
+It hurt bad enough that I left work early and made an appointment with a chiropractor.

 Back to the push-ups.
 I struggled to do them, because where my spine was out of place, in several spots, affected the shoulder muscles.
 One time I barely got one in, another I forced out four, but most of the time I just didn’t even try.
 Now that my back has been adjusted I will have to see about slowly strengthening my upper body again.